Elgedr/AI/path_finding_on_a_2D_map/README.md

 The paths found by the Greedy algorithm.**

 **However, in terms of iterations, the algorithm A* coped faster.
 Greedy typically runs faster than A* and BFS Algorithms but doesn’t produce optimal paths.
-A* is a good choice for most pathfinding needs**
+A* is a good choice for most pathfinding needs.**